vadrov/stm32f401ccu6-usb-vcp-clone-windows-desktop-to-display/README.md

 1. Connect the microcontroller board to the USB connector of the computer.
 2. Launch the terminal program from the folder of the same name.
 3. Select the com port to which the microcontroller is connected.

-If everything went well, then a copy of the Windows screen should be displayed on the display connected to the microcontroller.
+If everything went well, then a copy of the Windows screen should be displayed on the display connected to the microcontroller:
 ![1704679158070](https://github.com/vadrov/stm32f401ccu6-usb-vcp-clone-windows-desktop-to-display/assets/111627147/105a61d5-7477-465b-ad95-42c0ddf2ef16)

 Author: **VadRov**\